 Children and young people are growing up in a vastly different world from their parents.
 Their world is dominated by technology and being almost constantly connected to the world via the internet.
 It cannot be right that 1 in 8 11 to 16 year olds are following gambling companies on social media.
 There are those who say that this amounts to grooming children, and that the constant stream of gambling-related promotion activity represents abuse.

 The recent report by the Gambling Commission describes this changing world, one in which social media and online gambling are on the increase, yet poorly understood.
 The comorbidity with mental health problems and the impact of debt increase the importance for better understanding of betting, gambling, and how to prevent its incipient harms, not least the higher rates of suicide amongst problem gamblers.
 At the same time there is a lack of education—for parents, policy makers, and providers of health services.
 And there is a significant treatment gap.
-Currently the NHS does not commission any specialised clinics and those that exist are funded through the charity GambleAware, which although independent is funded by the industry.
+Currently the NHS only commissions one specialised clinic and the others that exist are funded through the charity GambleAware, which although independent is funded by the industry.

 GambleAware is the primary commissioner of specialised problem gambling treatment services in Britain.
 Last year around 8,700 people were treated in those services, less than 3% of the estimated population of problem gamblers—a gap that the state needs to help bridge with both funding and leadership.
 Part of the problem is that gambling falls under the remit of the department for culture, media, and sport, not the health department.
 It is only recently that NHSE and PHE have engaged in discussion about problem gambling and a brief, but important, reference is made to gambling in the new NHS 10 Year Plan.
 So a good start is being made.
 But there is much more to do.